 Boys in Years 3 and 4 are taught in the junior Science laboratory where they are introduced to all of the key ideas underpinning their science learning throughout their education.
 These individual topics are delivered entwined with learning and developing key scientific investigation skills.

 STEAM (Science, Technology, Engineering, Arts and Maths) lessons are currently provided for Year 4 boys alongside core science lessons, as well as a whole School STEAM Day where year groups take on challenging projects in teams.
 Through this, the boys develop their teamwork and problem-solving skills, evaluating their prototypes, and learning through trial and error.
 This is a key skill enabling boys to face real-life problems with more creativity, critical thinking and effectiveness.

 Thereafter, the boys move into the senior Science laboratories.
 The highlight of their year 5 in Chemistry is gaining their Bunsen burner licence.
-Notable learning in Physics is the topic of ‘Space and our Planet within the Solar System’.
+Notable learning in Physics is the topic of ‘Space and our Planet within the Solar System’ also in Year 5.
 The Summer Term creates enormous excitement with the focus on lifecycles, including live chick hatching and caterpillar incubation.

 Our Upper Middle Year Groups and Senior Years all follow the ISEB 13+ curriculum working on a topic basis within the three distinct sciences.
 We do this deliberately and report on the elements clearly, rewarding achievement in the separate sciences.
 We realise that boys have different strengths and affinities within these three sciences and we use this separation to help build confidence.

 We love to take science out the classroom as well, such as venturing out to conduct an ecology study of the local area, including gathering data and considering human impacts.